ltrxn/ftc-2017-2018/readme.md

 * (T)TeleOpIdeal = Ideal teleop code for real thing (mecanum drive).

 * HardwareMichaelScott = Hardware of the robot.
 This class initializes all the motors, servos, and sensors.
+* HardwareIdeal = Hardware of the "ideal robot".

 You can use the hardware class by this code:
 ```